Shiimymy/the-W-invitation/README.md

 # THE W INVITATION

 The W Invitation is a wedding website.
 The website is for a Groom and a Bride to share with the guests of the event.
-This way, all register user will be able to get more information about the wedding on the home page to be able to participate but also share memories on another page.
+This way, all register users will be able to get more information about the wedding on the home page so they can  participate but also share teir memories on a specific page.
 The goal is to replace paper wedding invitation and share event's memories with the couple and other guests on the same media.
+This is similar to a guestbook but online.

 ![Website on Responsive Screens](/static/Am_I_Responsive.png)